gerteck/custom-views/docs/contents/archive/concepts.md

 ## Overall Idea

 - **Custom View**: A configurable set of content and behaviors defined for a site or page.
-- **Author**: The person who creates the site and defines what is possible—sets up all available views, toggles, and placeholders.
+- **Author**: The person who creates the site and defines what is possible—sets up all available views and toggles.
 - **Configurator**: The person who sets up the configuration—chooses which options are available and sets defaults for the intended audience.
 - **Viewer**: The person viewing the page in the browser—selects their preferred options within the configured space, with the ability to share their chosen state via URL.

 In short:
 - The **Author** defines what is possible.
-  - This means defining all placeholders, all toggles in the website content, and all available assets.
+  - This means defining all toggles in the website content.

 - The **Configurator** defines what is available and sets defaults.
-  - Defines which predefined states are available, what toggles can be customized, and which assets can be swapped.
+  - Defines which predefined states are available and what toggles can be customized.

 - The **Viewer** picks what they want within the configured space, with a shareable state (e.g., via URL).
   - Viewer can select from predefined states or create custom combinations within the allowed constraints.